Avoiding a Retirement Income Gap

 All of that is sound advice.
 But why put yourself in that position?

-According to a recent blog post from MassMutual,
+According to a 2018 blog post from MassMutual

 About two out of three 21- to 32-year-olds haven’t started saving for retirement, says a report from the National Institute on Retirement Security.* And that’s a missed opportunity, because: